Photography Poetry Hellocards Hellograms Photo Art Tote Bag Kits Mouse Pad Kits Wearable Art Transfer Photo Kits

 The day runs by

-Like a little stream with endless
+Like a little stream with endless flow

 Or a fog that moves on in